Azure-Samples/MqttApplicationSamples/scenarios/telemetry/README.md

 | [Create Client Certificates](#lock-create-client-certificates) | [Configure Event Grid Namespaces](#triangular_ruler-configure-event-grid-namespaces) | [Configure Mosquitto](#fly-configure-mosquitto) | [Run the Sample](#game_die-run-the-sample) |

 This scenario shows how multiple clients send data (the producers) to different topics that can be consumed by a single application (the consumer).
-This scenario also showcases routing the data to an Azure service.
+This scenario also showcases routing the data to Azure Event Hubs.

 Consider a use case where a backend solution needs to identify the location of vehicles on a map.
 Vehicles should be prohibited from listening to other vehicles location on their behalf.
 Finally, the location data need to be routed to a storage queue.